cucumber/docs/content/guides/10-minute-tutorial.md

     Then I should be told "TGIF"
 ```

-When we run this test, it will fail.
+When we run this test, it will fail:

 {{% block "java" %}}
 ```